hashicorp/terraform/website/docs/registry/providers/tiers.html.md

 * **Community Providers** - are built, signed, and supported by a third party.
 HashiCorp does not provide a verification or chain of trust for the signing.
 You will want to obtain and validate fingerprints manually if you want to ensure you are using a binary you can trust.

+You can also read the additional [terms of use] for the registry for additional information.